complexorganizations/dji-feed-ingestion/.github/readme.md

 ---
 ### Requirements:

+Hardware requirements:

 - Professional: DJI Mavic 3 `https://www.ebay.com/itm/304601807310`
-- Enterprise: DJI Matrice 30 & Dock ``
+- Enterprise: DJI Matrice 30 & Dock `https://www.dji.com/matrice-30`

+Software requirements:

 - AWS & Google Cloud & Azure

 ---
 ### Overall Setup:
 - Establish a RTMP server and deploy cloud resources using terraform.
 - Use RTMP to send all of the DJI drone's data to the cloud service providers.
+- Use the cloud provider to analyse all incoming data.

 ---
 ### Features